manuel-serrano/icfp2024-sudoku/README.md

 experiments with new puzzles and solver extensions.
 The objective is to help you taste the HipHop programming flavor.
-For that, first, we briefly present the structure and organization of the solver and then we suggest three progressive steps to get you started with HipHop.
+For that, first, we briefly present the structure and organization of the solver and then we suggest three assignments to get you familiar with HipHop.

 ### Description of the Sudoku solver